TanGentleman/TanTan/README.md

 3. (Near the bottom) Create another app
 4. Set name to whatever you'd like, this will be your user agent when filling out mysecrets.py
 5. Select script (Not web app or installed app)
-6. Description: (What it does - i.e. "Scrapes")
+6. Description: (What it does - i.e. "Fetches")
 7. You can leave about url blank, and set redirect to a dummy url: http://localhost should do fine.
 8. Locate the client id: String of characters written to the right of the icon under personal use script
 9. Locate the client secret: String of characters written next to 'secret'